Generative AI and the Hollywood Strike

 As often seen in AI-generated imagery, it is far from being perfect.
 Another phenomena, which seems like gender bias was this: when prompting for the image, I described each character in detail and made it clear that 2 of the 3 computer scientists were female, however it was very hard to get the model to create an image that included 2 female computer scientists – it kept on coming up with male scientists.
 Not cool.

-And for completeness of this exercise, I asked DALL-E to generate a storyboard for our theoretical film.
-The AI suggested key scenes and then broke them into frames.
+And for completeness of this exercise, I asked DALL-E to generate a storyboard for certain scenes in our theoretical film.
+The AI broke them into frames.
 Here are some of the frames generated, for 2 of the scenes.

 Video Generation

-Video generation is probably one of the more complicated areas in the context of this discussion.
-Video generation tools vary in their functionality and technology.
-This includes video editing tools that use AI to speed up the editing process, generative text-to-video apps that take prompts – textual descriptions for the scene the user asks to create - and generate a video output.
+Video generation is probably one of the more complicated areas in the context of this.
+Tools vary in their functionality and technology.
+This includes video editing tools that use AI to speed up the editing process, generative text-to-video apps that take prompts and generate a video output.

-Deepfake is another video generation technology – a very different one, and perhaps the most daunting of them all.
+Deepfake is another video generation technology – a very different one, and perhaps the most daunting.
 This technology swaps faces and voices in videos, and is used to produce fake media.
 This topic deserves its own post, coming soon.

 Got to say, those videos remind me of the animated images on the Daily Prophet newspaper from the Harry Potter films.